dstandish/aenv/README.md

-# What the hell is this?
+# What is `aenv`?

-It's like, an immensely hackish version of breeze, for folks who want to avoid docker as much as possible.

-Essentially it's just a way of modifying airflow environment variables to set up different configurations.
+`aenv` is a way of modifying airflow environment variables to set up different configurations.

 So for example if you want to use kubernetes executor with mysql backend and only example_bash_operator.py, you can enter this: